QuickLava/lavaSawndPortingUtility/README.md

 - Jaklub and Agoaj, as well as mstaklo, ssbbtailsfan, stickman and VILE (Sawndz, Super Sawndz)
 - Soopercool101, as well as Kryal, BlackJax96, and libertyernie (BrawlLib, BrawlBox, BrawlCrate)

-# Using this Program to Port Soundbanks for Use With BrawlEX/P+EX Characters
+# Using this Program to Port Soundbanks for Use With BrawlEX/P+EX Clones
 ## Pre-built Soundbanks
 If you intend to base your clone's soundbank off of a vanilla Brawl character's, you actually don't need to use this program at all!
 They've all been ported ahead of time, and can be found [here](https://drive.google.com/drive/folders/1Cb-1fEHXq6LIsUFkfyqixGgCxMRnP_PR).
 Simply grab the appropriate .zip for your desire character's soundbank, and follow the instructions below, starting at Step 3.

 ## Necessary Materials
+- A functional BrawlEX/P+EX clone, with a unique Soundbank ID assigned in their "FighterConfigXX.dat".
+Follow the official [BrawlEX Guide for P+Ex](https://docs.google.com/document/d/1ZoL_qDcwUpUXg82cKaUp-6D_AcfpFctoW6GXFY74_0k/edit#) if you don't have this done yet.

 - [The latest release](https://github.com/QuickLava/lavaSawndPortingUtility/releases) of this program.

 - The latest release of [lavaSawndIDReplaceAssist](https://github.com/QuickLava/lavaSawndIDReplaceAssist/releases).